denisjosemendozavidal/React-native-first/README.md

 If the user tabs on one of the added goals, this deletes it.

+If the user tryes to click on the modals Add a Goal button without inputting any text, a "Believe in you" message will auto populate, this is done to prevent empty info to be add it to the goals, along with serving as an extra motivational message.

 Extra info:

 For this layout to be possible: I used several components, like text, view, Button among others including having to customize the top bar using the Status Bar component , so essential information about the phone is still visible to the user.